Feature • Last updated: July 6, 2026

 Which plan includes it?

-Scheduled Transfers is part of FTPie Pro, arriving end of June 2026.
+Scheduled Transfers is part of FTPie Pro, available now since the 2026.7.2 release.
+It also works during the free Pro trial.
 See the plan comparison.

 Start Your 14-Day Free Trial